Integrated Data Models

 How will you contribute?

-Participants actively contribute to developing and testing a draft AMP2 metadata schema by ensuring its alignment with EMSL's LIMS, Molecular Observation Network (MONet)/analysis-API frameworks, and the Biological and Environmental Research (BER) program's Biological and enviRonmental Infrastructure for Data manaGement and Exploration (BRIDGE), the data lakehouse.
+Participants’ input will contribute to ensuring that relevant use cases will be readily captured in EMSL’s data infrastructure and the Biological and Environmental Research (BER) program’s Biological and enviRonmental Infrastructure for Data manaGement and Exploration (BRIDGE) data lakehouse.

 About the Campaign

-This campaign supports the recent presidential memo on FY 2027 national research and development priorities (PDF) and demonstrates how AI accelerates scientific discovery within Earth sciences.
+This campaign supports the recent presidential memorandum on fiscal year 2027 national research and development priorities and demonstrates how AI accelerates scientific discovery within Earth sciences.
 Schema development for this campaign will support AI-ready data workflows tailored to complex biological and environmental datasets.
-Workflow chaining within the data model will allow users to filter using bidirectional graph traversal (i.e., "show me the temperature at which samples with this characteristic were incubated"), further facilitating autonomous science and rapid experimental design.
-Improved schema design will expand ontological frameworks and will accelerate data-driven decision-making and predictive modeling for BER domains like biotechnology and environmental sciences, especially as it is later incorporated into the BER BRIDGE data lakehouse.
+Workflow chaining within the data model will allow users to filter using bidirectional graph traversal (i.e., “show me the temperature at which samples with this characteristic were incubated”), further facilitating autonomous science and rapid experimental design.
+This expanded schema will accelerate data-driven decision-making and predictive modeling for BER domains like biotechnology and environmental sciences, especially as it is later connected into EMSL’s LIMS and incorporated into the BER BRIDGE data lakehouse.

 Campaign Timeline

-An initial campaign kick-off meeting identified targeted experimental metadata and the user community's needs from the campaign's first draft of the data schema.
+Host a community science meeting to identify targeted experimental metadata and the user community’s needs for the campaign’s first draft of the data schema.

-• MARCH 2026 – PRESENT THE PROPOSED DATA MODEL EXTENSIONS
+MARCH 2026 – PRESENT PROPOSED DATA MODEL EXTENSIONS

-Present the proposed data model extensions at the EMSL-JGI Joint User Meeting (Seattle, WA) for a second round of community feedback.
+Present proposed data model extensions at the EMSL-Joint Genome Institute Joint User Meeting (Seattle, WA) for a second round of community feedback.

-Prototype the data model and mock up the experimental data for validation.
-Synchronization with the BER BRIDGE data lakehouse.
+Prototype the data model and mockup experimental data for validation.
+Synchronize with the BER BRIDGE data lakehouse at a virtual two-day hackathon.

-Complete the campaign and deliver the schema documentation to the community.
+Complete the campaign and deliver schema documentation to the community.

 Campaign Methods

-Implement a draft AMP2 sample and experimental metadata schema, ensuring compatibility with EMSL's LIMS, MONet/analysis-API data structures, and the BER BRIDGE data lakehouse, potentially leveraging existing large language model-based conversion tools.
+Implement a draft AMP2 sample and experimental metadata schema, ensuring compatibility with EMSL’s data services ecosystem and the BER BRIDGE federated data resource, potentially leveraging existing large language model-based conversion tools.

 Select representative AMP2 use cases and map them to the draft schema, validating with test datasets and automated schema validation tools.